 Climbing Gloves

 The last half mile of Angel’s landing, the Hog’s back, requires you to hold on to chains bolted into the rock.
-Intra-Fit Climbing gloves are a good value choice if you are concerned about losing your grip because of sweaty hands or just to offer some protection from blisters and calluses.
+Intra-FIT Climbing gloves are a good value choice if you are concerned about losing your grip because of sweaty hands or just to offer some protection from blisters and calluses.
 I never use gloves but know some people prefer to.

 Really Nice to Have

 These items are not what I would call necessities, but I would call them ninja tips!
-These are items you wouldn’t think to pack along, but make the experience so much better.
+These are items you wouldn’t think to pack along but make the experience so much better.

 Liquid Water Enhancer

 This is the secret sauce right here.
 Pick up this MiO Energy Black Cherry Liquid Water Enhancer Drink Mix from Amazon or your local grocery store to throw in your pack.
 It’s yummy but what I love about it most are the B vitamins and the caffeine.
 It’s not so much that it makes you jittery but gives enough to give you that extra boost of energy to finish that long drive on your road trip or that last mile of your hike.
-Plus, its only $2-$3 dollars.
+Plus, it’s only ~$5-$6 dollars.

-Breath mints or gum
+Breath Mints or Gum

 Your mouth gets really dry when you are hiking in this hot, dry climate.
 You’ll be glad you packed some of these along to avoid cotton mouth.